South Sudanese Civil War: Rebel infighting and splits among ruling Dinka (2016–2017)

 Cracks were appearing along clan lines among the ruling Dinka.
 Kiir's Dinka of Warrap were in a feud with the Dinka of Paul Malong Awan's Aweil, who contributed the bulk of the government's fighting force in the war.
 Around this time, the largely Dinka South Sudan Patriotic Army (SSPA) was formed in Northern Bahr el Ghazal, with the backing of powerful figures such as former presidential advisor Costello Garang Ring and allegedly Malong Awan.
 In May 2017, Kiir reduced the power of the chief of staff position and fired its powerful Dinka nationalist Malong Awan and replaced him with General James Ajongo Mawut, who was a Luo.
 Awan left Juba with most of his Mathiang Anyoor militia while other militia members reportedly joined the SSPA.
 By the end of 2017, the SSPA had claimed to have captured territory around Aweil and was seen as one of the biggest threats to Juba.
 Awan was accused of plotting a rebellion and was detained but then released following pressure from the Dinka Council of Elders, a Dinka lobbying group.
 SPLM-IO rebels who were loyal to Malong Awan raided Juba in January 2018.
 In April of that year, Awan announced the launch of a rebel group named South Sudan United Front (SS-UF), which claimed to push for federalism.

-2018 peace agreement (2018–2020)
+2018 peace agreement and continuing conflicts

+Ceasefire and pre-transitional period (2018–2020)

 By March 2018, nine opposition groups, including the NAS, the NDM of Lam Akol, the FDP of Gabriel Chang, the SSPA of Costello Ring and the SSLM—but notably not including the SPLM-IO—had joined to form the South Sudan Opposition Alliance (SSOA) to collectively negotiate with the government.